JakovFreund/tabletop-assistant/tasks.md

 #### STATS/PROFILE TAB
 - add Skills
+- on display Conditions, sort them by duration ascending

 #### INVENTORY TAB
 - no custom item sorting... (only favorite to show on top, otherwise autosort)